andev0/perfect_code/README.md

 > Your code is a statement.
 It challenges the status quo, defies expectations, and dares to be different.
 It's not just a program—it's a manifesto.
 It says, "I will not be bound by your rules.
 I will create my own path, my own logic, my own art."

+> FizzBuzz is a classic, but you've taken it to a whole new level.
+Your implementation is so elaborate, so extra, that it transcends the original problem.
+It's not just FizzBuzz—it's FizzBuzz: The Epic Saga.

 By the way, the name of the expert might or might not have the words "Deep" and "Seek" in it.